espressif/esp-idf/docs/api/spi_master.rst

   now, only HSPI or VSPI are actually supported in the driver; it will support all 3 peripherals somewhere in the future.)
 * Bus: The SPI bus, common to all SPI devices connected to one host.
-In general the bus consists of the spid, spiq, spiclk and optionally spiwp and spihd signals.
+In general the bus consists of the miso, mosi, sclk and optionally quadwp and quadhd signals.
 The SPI slaves are connected to these signals in parallel.

-  - spiq - Also known as MISO, this is the input of the serial stream into the ESP32
+  - miso - Also known as q, this is the input of the serial stream into the ESP32

-  - spid - Also known as MOSI, this is the output of the serial stream from the ESP32
+  - mosi - Also known as d, this is the output of the serial stream from the ESP32

-  - spiclk - Clock signal.
+  - sclk - Clock signal.
 Each data bit is clocked out or in on the positive or negative edge of this signal

-  - spiwp - Write Protect signal.
+  - quadwp - Write Protect signal.
 Only used for 4-bit (qio/qout) transactions.

-  - spihd - Hold signal.
+  - quadhd - Hold signal.
 Only used for 4-bit (qio/qout) transactions.

 * Device: A SPI slave.
 Each SPI slave has its own chip select (CS) line, which is made active when a transmission to/from the SPI slave occurs.